Homeowner content is free. We may earn a commission when you click links through our site. Advertiser Disclosure

 Again, if that's making sense check out the video above which gives you a quick and clear illustration of this.

-Besides the DIY option, one of the more pellet-friendly litter boxes on the market is the Tidy Cats system which you can check out here on Amazon.
+Besides the DIY option, one of the more pellet-friendly litter boxes on the market is the Tidy Cats system.
 Even though the litterbox is made for pellets that are made of zeolite which is a firm, non-toxic mineral they can still work wood pellets.

 See Also: How To Keep Litter From Sticking To The Box?